 EastEnders announces postnatal depression storyline for Stuart Highway

-EastEnders has confirmed that it will be airing a postnatal depression storyline for new father Stuart Highway.
+EastEnders will air a postnatal depression storyline for new dad Stuart Highway.
+(Image credit: BBC)

 EastEnders has revealed that they will be airing a father’s postnatal depression storyline for Stuart Highway (Ricky Champ) as he struggles to bond with his newborn son, Roland.